 “The challenge of managing such fundamental organizational change can be met successfully, but first it must be understood.”

 It is no coincidence that Peters and Waterman of McKinsey published their bestseller In Search of Excellence in the same year.
-The authors described how some companies outperformed others in innovation and creativity because leadership allowed small groups to launch new ideas despite the formal structure and the linear way of thinking.
+The authors described how some companies outperformed others in innovation and creativity because leadership allowed small groups to launch new ideas despite the formal structure and linear thinking.

 Styles of Leadership